-Google Hangouts video calling not working over cellular for Android users on AT&TAlex Wagner - Deputy Managing Editor, News Desk
+Google Hangouts video calling not working over cellular for Android users on AT&TAlex Wagner - Editorial Director of News and Content

 Last year, AT&T made some waves in the mobile sea when it announced that it would only allow its customers to use FaceTime on iOS if they were on one of its Mobile Share data plans.
 After some back and forth about whether or not AT&T was violating FCC rules with its policy, the big blue carrier ended up changing its rules, and earlier this year it opened up FaceTime over Cellular use to all of its tiered data plan customers.
 It looks like that's not the end of the AT&T video chat weirdness, though, as it's been discovered that Android users on AT&T are unable to take part in video chats using Google's new Hangouts app.

 Both SlashGear and The Verge have found that they're unable to conduct a video chat using Hangouts over AT&T's cellular network.
 When trying to connect to a video chat using both the Nexus 4 and Galaxy S 4, the app wouldn't allow the call to go through, popping up a message that says that the user "must be connected to a Wi-Fi network to join a video call."
 Interestingly, video calls were placed on an AT&T iPhone and Verizon Android phone without issue.

 When contacted for a comment on the matter, AT&T told The Verge that any of its customers can use any video chat app over a cellular connection, so long as the app is not pre-loaded on their device.
 When it comes to pre-loaded apps, AT&T says that it allows all manufacturers the option to enable video chatting over cellular, but that it's up to the OS or device maker to enable their systems to allow preloaded video chat apps to work over cellular.
 The big blue carrier's full statement is as follows: